Camino Spanish Workshop

 We take particular pride in the quality of our accommodation.
 To ensure your group only stays in the best accommodation along the Way, we regularly visit and rate all our providers.

-Everyday, as you change accommodation, you will find your suitcase, left with your hotel receptionist in the morning, will travel with you to the next accommodation and you will have different facilities to enjoy including for example swimming pools and spas (during summer and in selected locations).
+Everyday, as you change accommodation, you will find your suitcase, left with your hotel receptionist in the morning, will travel with you to the next accommodation.
 Most nights, you will be in the heart of a town and others you will enjoy the peace of the countryside.
 However, you will never be far away from the Camino and always in a area full of history.

 Eat fresh, delicious & traditional meals